-We also found only one instance where the authors gave detail on the methods for interview analysis.
+In the 2012 review, we also found only one instance where the authors gave detail on the methods for interview analysis.
 Lencucha et al (2010) [publication number 15] briefly discuss the practice of 'thick description' where detailed quotes from interviews and documents are presented throughout the findings section to contribute to the 'trustworthiness of the research'.
+The three EQUINET case studies all used this approach.